-People have probably always been hiding parts of their true mentality and inner fantasies.
-Even more so when it goes against the norm, morally just or not.
-With modern day tools like Google search, people can stay anonymous, well… relatively anonymous, and still explore and exercise these inner motives in a way that most would not dare to do outside of the digital realm.
+People have probably always been hiding parts of their true mentality, values and inner fantasies.
+I would assume even more so when it goes against the norm, regardless of ethics.
+With modern day tools like Google search, people believe they can stay anonymous, well… relatively anonymous, and still explore and exercise these inner motives in a way that most would not dare to do outside of the digital realm.

-All of this online activity can create quite an extensive data profile of a group of people and can furthermore make it possible to effectively interpret as well as influence the behavior of this group.
+All of this online activity can create quite an extensive data profile of a group of people and can furthermore make it possible to effectively interpret as well as influence the behaviour of this group.
 Scary but evident.

 The point is that Big data becomes a potent tool with which to measure and predict the truth.
 Modern data science can show us what people really think, instead of what they say they think.
 It could even show ourselves who we really are.

 Understanding the population of a city, country or the world and predict its actions can have a lot more benefit than that of someone winning a political campaign.
 It is undoubtedly important that leaders of the world can make the right decisions, as easy as possible.
-How leaders perceive the world and its population as well as predicting its behavior is furthermore very influential to what decisions they make.
-Isn’t it therefore consequently of great importance to also understand why a certain widespread belief or behavior exist and why people lie about it? so it can be properly understood or something can be effectively done about it?
+How leaders perceive the world and its population as well as predicting its behaviour is furthermore very influential to what decisions they make.
+Isn’t it therefore consequently of great importance to also understand why a certain widespread belief or behaviour exist and why people lie about it? so it can be properly understood or so that something can be effectively done about it?